akshell/docs/intro.rst

 Creation of a modern web application is complicated: besides its main task, it has to perform a lot of routine tasks common for all web applications.
-In contrast, divide-and-conquer is the main philosophy of Akshell: each program should do one thing well; auxiliary task should be handled by other programs; interaction between programs is Akshell's business.
-This approach has been employed in UNIX-like operating systems for forty years -- why not use it for web applications?
+By contrast, divide-and-conquer is the main philosophy of Akshell: each program should do one thing well; auxiliary task should be handled by other programs; interaction between programs is Akshell's business.
+This approach has been employed in UNIX-like operating systems for forty years -- why not to use it for web applications?

 For example, to provide your application with a robust logging system,